Diana Mary Crichton1

 Last Edited=28 Dec 2005

-Anna Allnutt was the daughter of John Allnutt and Elizabeth Harriet Burnett.1 She married Sir Thomas Brassey, 1st Earl Brassey, son of Thomas Brassey and Maria Farringdon Harrison, on 9 October 1860 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 14 September 1887, on boad the yacht Sunbeam, off Port Darwin.1 She was buried, at sea.1 Her will (dated 22 December 1882) was probated on 16 April 1888.1
+Anna Allnutt was the daughter of John Allnutt and Elizabeth Harriet Burnett.1 She married Thomas Brassey, 1st Earl Brassey, son of Thomas Brassey and Maria Farringdon Harrison, on 9 October 1860 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 14 September 1887, on boad the yacht Sunbeam, off Port Darwin.1 She was buried, at sea.1 Her will (dated 22 December 1882) was proven (by probate) on 16 April 1888.1

 Her married name became Brassey.
-She wrote the book Voyage of the Sunbeam.1 As a result of her marriage, Anna Allnutt was styled as Baroness Brassey of Bulkeley on 16 August 1886.
+She wrote the book Voyage of the Sunbeam.1 After her marriage, Anna Allnutt was styled as Baroness Brassey of Bulkeley on 16 August 1886.
 She has an extensive biographical entry in the Dictionary of National Biography.2

-Children of Anna Allnutt and Sir Thomas Brassey, 1st Earl Brassey
+Children of Anna Allnutt and Thomas Brassey, 1st Earl Brassey

 Citations